 8 analog output channels with multiple update rates

-This example DAQ personality uses all 8 analog outputs on R Series PCI and PXI-7833R boards.
+This personality uses all eight analog outputs of an R Series device.
 Each analog output channel can be used in either streaming mode or regeneration mode.
 In streaming mode, new samples are continuously sent from the host VI to the FPGA and are output as they are received.
-In regeneration mode, samples are loaded into a block of onboard memory, and the FPGA application continuously indexes through these samples without any further host interaction.
+In regeneration mode, samples are loaded into a block of onboard memory and the FPGA application continuously indexes through these samples without any further host interaction.
 This example personality can update groups of analog output channels at different rates, which is not possible with other DAQ devices.

 PWM Input and Output

-Sixteen Pulse-Width-Modulation (PWM) channels configurable for input or output
+16 PWM channels configurable for input or output

 64-bit Counter Board

-Sixteen 64-bit simple event counters (40MHz)
+Sixteen 64-bit simple event counters (40 MHz)